SEI-TAS/kalki-dashboard/README.md

 Also, see https://docs.docker.com/docker-for-mac/install/.

 ## Usage
-First, create a new docker volume with `$ docker volume create --name=kalki`.
+Start the database by running `$ ./run_postgres_container.sh` from the project root.
-Then, start the database by running `$ ./run_postgres_container.sh` from the project root.
+This will create a docker volume named `kalki-database` so the data persists when the database is terminated.

 To build the docker image, run `$ docker build -t [NAME] .` in the directory containing `Dockerfile` (it is in the project root by default).
 Note the period after `[NAME]`.